AAT Level 4 apprenticeship Professional Accounting Technician standard

 Funding for this apprenticeship will be administered and managed by the employer and spent with the chosen training providers.

-The AAT Professional Diploma in Accounting can be used as the on-programme learning element of the apprenticeship.
+The AAT Level 4 Diploma in Professional Accounting can be used as the on-programme learning element of the apprenticeship.
 This will enable the tracking of the student's progress throughout the term of the programme.

 The Professional Accounting Technician apprenticeship is expected to take 18 to 24 months.